RJI Podcast with Obie Anthony (U.S.)- November 18, 2020

 Obie received multiple settlements including $8.3 million from the city of Los Angeles and $583K from the state of California.
 In 2015 Obie founded Exonerated Nation based in Northern California.
 Find them at their website: https://exoneratednation.org/

-RJI is pleased to share Obie’s story with you today and introduce the work of Exonerated Nation.
+RJI is pleased to share Obie’s story with you today and to introduce the work of Exonerated Nation.
 Restorative justice applies to each wrongful conviction found in the U.S. and globally.

 (photo: from left, Obie Anthony at microphone with Reggie Cole)